 For more info/RSVP click here.

-Thanks again to the NGA for bringing us and thank you to everyone who attended.
+Thanks to The Kennedy Center for bringing us back and thank you to everyone who attended.

 For the full recap click Read the rest of this entry

 Vancouver is modestly incredible in that parts of it are similar to Monte Carlo, San Francisco, Miami, Seattle, and San Diego.
 Depending on your vibe they’ve got you covered.